-- report and record any situation, which may place a child at risk or which may compromise the organisation or their own professional standing - be aware that the sending of personal communications such as birthday or faith cards should always be recorded and/or discussed with line manager. - understand that some communications may be called into question and need to be justified.
+- which may give rise to concern - report and record any situation, which may place a child at risk or which may compromise the organisation or their own professional standing - be aware that the sending of personal communications such as birthday or faith cards should always be recorded and/or discussed with line manager. - understand that some communications may be called into question and need to be justified.